darkn3rd/oop-tut/java/README.md

 ## Usage

-A basic make file is included and has been tested with clang on Heisenbug (Fedora 20) and Mountain Lion (OS X 10.8.5).
+A basic makefile is included and has been tested on Heisenbug (Fedora 20) and Mountain Lion (OS X 10.8.5).
 On these systems, simply do the following:

 * Compiling Code: ```make```
 * Running the Demonstration: ```make run```